telegraphic/ska-sdp-datamodels/docs/src/apps/continuum_imaging_checker.rst

   - Reads FITS images
   - Finds sources above a certain threshold and outputs the catalogue (in csv, fits and skycomponents format)
-  - Apply a primary beam to the fluxes
+  - Optional: apply a primary beam to the fluxes
-  - Optional: compares with input source catalogue (takes hdf5 format)
+  - Optional: compares with input source catalogue : takes hdf5 and txt format.
+The source input should has columns of "RA(deg), Dec(deg), Flux(Jy)"

 .. code-block:: none